AvaProtocol/OAK-docs/_docs/turing-as-a-service.md

+---
+title: Running a Turing node as a service
+subtitle: Setting up systemd for your collator
+author: andrew
+tags: [infra]
+---

 # Running a Turing node as a service

 Setting up your Turing collator node as a service allows the operating system to